kwsportracing/site/docs/dates.md

 [Credit Card Payment Link](https://buy.stripe.com/bIY28979WdaAcLK6or)

 **Pre-registration price applies when registering AND sending payment at least 1 week prior to the event.**

 **IF WE DO NOT RECEIVE YOUR PAYMENT 1 WEEK PRIOR TO EVENT, YOUR RESERVATION IS AUTOMATICALLY CANCELLED**

 ### Cancellation Policy

 If you need to cancel a date you've pre-registered for, send us an email (kwsportracing@gmail.com).
-You can do this up to 7 days prior to the event for a full refund.
+You can do this up to 1 week prior to the event for a full refund.
 After this, there will be no refunds provided.